-- This Access Point must have a "client login" on the Radius Server. - Each user must authenticate on the Radius Server.
-This is usually done using digital certificates. - Each user's wireless client must support 802.1x and provide the Radius authentication data when required. - All data transmission is encrypted using the WPA2 standard.
+- This Access Point must have a "client login" on the Radius Server. - Each user must have a "user login" on the Radius Server. - Each user's wireless client must support 802.1x and provide the login data when required. - All data transmission is encrypted using the WPA standard.
 Keys are automatically generated, so no key input is required.